a-maze-d/fledex/CONTRIBUTING.md

 You can also agree to the agreement outside a pull request (even though that's more complicated, but might make sense for companies).
 Please contact me in that case

 ## Right
-As a contributor you have the right to add yourself ot the [Contributors file](CONTRIBUTORS.md).
+As a contributor you have the right to add yourself to the [Contributors file](CONTRIBUTORS.md).